 If your numbers are 5 cm or below than you’ve definitely found your answer to why you can’t keep those heels down!
-If you’re numbers are between 5 cm – 10 cm then you’ve got some stiffness and if you’re over 10 cm you should be good to go!
+If your numbers are between 5 – 10 cm then you’ve got some stiffness and if you’re over 10 cm you should be good to go!
 You just need some more focus on that particular issue in the saddle.

 If you do have stiff ankles, don’t worry at all!
 I’m going to tell you how you can fix this issue so that you’re riding better than ever.
 Click here for the best exercises and I even give you a back up plan for what to do if those aren’t working!